-AWRA is a strong supporter and advocate for industry awards supporting gender diversity in the workforce.
+AWRA is a strong supporter and advocate for industry awards supporting gender diversity and inclusion in the workforce.

 The Australian Women in Resources Alliance (AWRA Award)

-The Australian Women in Resources Alliance Award recognises an organisation that has developed innovative or highly effective strategies to increase women’s participation in the resource industry workforce and directly enhance the success of the organisation.
+The Australian Women in Resources Alliance Award recognises an organisation that has developed innovative or highly effective strategies to increase women’s participation in the resources and energy industry workforce and directly enhance the success of the organisation.

 For more information about these awards, please contact us.